MaithreyanDinakaran/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: S.Shanmathi
+Developed by: Maithreyan D
-RegisterNumber:  212222100049
+RegisterNumber:  212222220021
 */
 import numpy as np
 import matplotlib.pyplot as plt